 How do I obtain access to information held about me by Queensland Health?

 Queensland Health supports your right to see or amend the personal information (including health information) we hold about you.
-To find out how to access or amend your health records and personal information, or to learn more about how Queensland Health protects your privacy rights, please visit Health records and personal information.
-Our Privacy Plan (PDF 343kB) also set out some helpful information in this regard.
+To find out how to access or amend your health records and personal information, or to learn more about how Queensland Health protects your privacy rights, please visit Health records and privacy.
+Our Privacy Plan (PDF 502 kB) also sets out some helpful information in this regard.